 It depends on the iBuyer platform.
 However, here’s an interesting case that we encountered while doing the research for this guide:

-This is just the initial offer he received, but since he has limited options, he’s starting the negotiation at the position of weakness.
+This is just the initial offer he received, but since he has limited options, he’s starting the negotiation in a position of weakness.
 To get the best price from iBuyers, you need to get more offers.
 The only way to get more offers is to try as many iBuyer platforms as possible.

-Once you agree on an offer, a number of deductibles come into play. iBuyers charge sellers transaction fees as high as 7% to 13%.
-This fee depends on a number of factors, including but not limited to how long it takes to sell your home to the risk of your home’s resale and holding costs.
+Once you agree on an offer, a number of deductibles come into play. iBuyers charge sellers transaction fees are as high as 7% to 13%.
+This fee depends on a number of factors, including but not limited to how long it takes to sell your home the risk of your home’s resale, and holding costs.

-Other fees involved include repairs, title insurance, escrow fees, HOA transfers fees, taxes, document transfers and other customary fees.
+Other fees involved include repairs, title insurance, escrow fees, HOA transfer fees, taxes, document transfers, and other customary fees.